-The Department has been at the forefront of graduate education in Classics for well over a century.
+The Department of the Classics has been at the forefront of graduate education in Classics for well over a century.
 It offers a variety of approaches, emphasizing a wide range of knowledge and skills rather than a narrow early specialization.
-Traditionally, the PhD in Classical Philology has been the degree taken by most doctoral candidates, but the Department also offers degrees in Ancient History, Classical Archaeology, Classical Philosophy, Medieval Latin, Byzantine Greek, and Modern Greek.
+The department offers doctoral degrees in ancient history, Byzantine Greek, classical archaeology, classical philology, classical philosophy, medieval Latin, and modern Greek.
 All candidates admitted to the PhD programs are expected to enter with competence in the pertinent languages, ancient and modern, on which they will build in the course of their graduate study.

 The department encourages students to develop diverse interests.
-For example, in working towards a degree in Classical Philology, students may come to emphasize one language over the other and may explore interests in philology, archaeology, history and prehistory, law, linguistics, literary criticism, the medieval world both western and eastern, mythography, philology, philosophy, or religion.
+For example, in working towards a degree in classical philology, students may come to emphasize one language over the other and may explore interests in archaeology, history and prehistory, law, linguistics, literary criticism, the medieval world both western and eastern, mythography, philology, philosophy, or religion.
 Students in other tracks are similarly encouraged to diversify their interests.
 The department also offers specialized training in such disciplines as papyrology, epigraphy, palaeography, and numismatics.
-The resources of other Harvard departments are open to those interested in other ancient languages and scripts, the history of science, and the relations of the Greek and the Romans with other ancient cultures, and the reception of classical culture in subsequent periods.
+The resources of other Harvard departments are open to those interested in other ancient languages and scripts, the history of science, the relations of the Greeks and the Romans with other ancient cultures, and the reception of classical culture in subsequent periods.
 Students of ancient history and classical archaeology are required to spend time abroad, and funding is available to support summer travel for research purposes for students in all the PhD tracks.

 Ideally, the doctoral program is conceived as lasting six years, divided into three segments.

-- In the last two years, they continue to teach, but otherwise work towards the completion of the degree, especially the writing of the dissertation.
-In the final year, students may also apply for a one-year dissertation completion fellowship from the Graduate School (see also "Graduate Funding").
+- For the final year, they may also apply for a one-year dissertation completion fellowship from the Graduate School (see also "Graduate Funding").

-The Department's graduate program is chiefly designed to prepare students for the degree of doctor of philosophy (PhD); the Department will not admit applicants for the degree of master of arts (AM) only.
-However, any student who has completed with honor two years of full-time study (16 applicable courses) will qualify for the degree of AM in the appropriate area as a level of attainment, which the Department will normally recommend upon application by the student.
-No examinations beyond those required in the courses are required.
+The department's graduate program is chiefly designed to prepare students for the degree of doctor of philosophy (PhD); the department will not admit applicants for the degree of master of arts (AM) only.
+However, any student who has completed with honor two years of full-time study (16 applicable courses) will qualify for the degree of AM in the appropriate area as a level of attainment, which the department will normally recommend upon application by the student.
+No examinations beyond those required in the courses are mandated.
 Prerequisites are the same as for the PhD.